 The man looked intrigued, though she could only see the side of his face.
 “That makes it possible.
 Still hard.
 What do you want these documents to prove?”

 “That these particular priests are corrupt,” Vivenna said.
 “I have a list on this sheet.
-I want you to make it seem like they’ve been extorting the king of Idris for years, making him pay money and make promises to keep them from going to war and destroying him.
+I want you to make it seem like they’ve been extorting the king of Idris for years, making him pay money and make promises to keep them from going to war with him.
 I want you to show that the King of Idris doesn’t want war, and that the priests are hypocrites.”

 The man paused, then nodded.
 “Is that everything?”